easypanel-io/website/docs/05-templates/roundcube/index.md

 ## Benefits

-- Browser-based Email Client: Access your email from any web browser without the need for a separate email client software.
-- Multilingual Support: Roundcube webmail supports multiple languages, allowing users from different regions to use the app in their preferred language.
-- Full Email Functionality: Roundcube webmail provides all the features you expect from an email client, including MIME support, address book, folder management, message searching, and spell checking.
+- Efficient Email Management: Roundcube webmail is a browser-based multilingual IMAP client that offers an application-like user interface.
+It provides full functionality you expect from an email client, making email management efficient and easy.
+- Versatile Functionality: From MIME support, address book, folder manipulation, to message searching and spell checking, Roundcube webmail provides a wide range of features to cater to your email needs.
+- Fast Mailbox Access: With built-in caching, Roundcube webmail ensures fast mailbox access, allowing you to browse through your emails quickly and seamlessly.
+- Multi-Device Support: Roundcube webmail comes with a responsive skin, providing multi-device support.
+This means you can access your emails from any device, anytime, anywhere.

 ## Features

-- Drag-&-drop message management: Easily manage your email messages by dragging and dropping them into folders or other actions.
+- Drag-&-drop Message Management: Roundcube webmail allows you to manage your messages easily with its drag-and-drop feature.
-- Full support for MIME and HTML messages: Roundcube webmail fully supports MIME and HTML messages, allowing you to view and compose richly formatted emails.
+- Full Support for MIME and HTML Messages: Roundcube webmail provides full support for MIME and HTML messages, ensuring you can view and manage all types of email content.
-- Multiple sender identities: Manage multiple email addresses and sender identities within Roundcube webmail.
+- Multiple Sender Identities: With Roundcube webmail, you can manage multiple sender identities, making it ideal for users with multiple email accounts.
-- Full featured address book with groups and LDAP connectors: Store and manage your contacts in the address book, including support for groups and LDAP connectors.
+- Full Featured Address Book: Roundcube webmail includes a full-featured address book with groups and LDAP connectors, making it easy to manage your contacts.
-- Find-as-you-type address book integration: Quickly find contacts in the address book by typing their name or email address.
-- Threaded message listing: View email conversations in a threaded format for easier organization and navigation.
+- Threaded Message Listing: Roundcube webmail offers threaded message listing, allowing you to view your email conversations in a threaded view.
-- IDNA and SMTPUTF8 support: Roundcube webmail supports IDNA and SMTPUTF8 encoding for internationalized domain names and email addresses.
-- Spell checking: Check the spelling of your email messages before sending them.
+- Spell Checking: Roundcube webmail includes a spell checking feature, ensuring your emails are free of spelling errors.
-- Responsive skin (multi-device support): The user interface of Roundcube webmail is responsive and supports multiple devices, allowing you to access your email from desktops, laptops, tablets, and smartphones.
+- Support for Access Control Lists (ACL): Roundcube webmail supports access control lists (ACL), allowing you to control who has access to your emails.
-- Shared/global IMAP folders: Access shared or global IMAP folders within Roundcube webmail.
-- Support for access control lists (ACL): Manage access control lists for folders and email messages within Roundcube webmail.
-- Built-in caching for fast mailbox access: Roundcube webmail includes built-in caching for faster access to your mailbox.
+- Import/Export Functions: Roundcube webmail includes import/export functions, allowing you to easily transfer your emails and contacts.
-- Unlimited users and messages: There are no limitations on the number of users or messages that can be managed within Roundcube webmail.
-- Import/export functions: Import and export email messages and contacts to and from Roundcube webmail.
-- Plug-in API for flexible extensions: Extend the functionality of Roundcube webmail using the plug-in API.
+- Plug-in API for Flexible Extensions: Roundcube webmail comes with a plug-in API, allowing for flexible extensions to enhance its functionality.
-- XSS attack protection: Roundcube webmail includes protection against cross-site scripting (XSS) attacks.
+- XSS Attack Protection: Roundcube webmail includes XSS attack protection, ensuring your emails are safe from cross-site scripting attacks.
-- Support for PGP encryption: Encrypt and decrypt email messages using PGP encryption within Roundcube webmail.
+- Support for PGP Encryption: Roundcube webmail supports PGP encryption, ensuring your emails are securely encrypted.

 ## Links